upendrapatel0032/Quiz-Generator-main/README.md

-# Quizora – Smart Lecture Video Transcription & Quiz Generator
+# Quiz-Generator-main – Smart Lecture Video Transcription & Quiz Generator

-Quizora is an innovative web app designed to convert your video lectures into engaging learning tools.
+Quiz- Generator-main is an innovative web app designed to convert your video lectures into engaging learning tools.
 It seamlessly transcribes the audio and creates multiple-choice quizzes for every five-minute segment, helping both teachers and learners study more effectively and interactively.

 ## Features
 - **Easy Video Upload**: Upload MP4 files effortlessly using a drag-and-drop interface